 *These items have been pre-calculated in the amount you need for this project, dyeing 200 g of wool, however, you’ll find what you need to do your own calculations using the mordanting guide below.

 Step 1: Making the iron mordant will take the longest, so if you’d like to get started sooner rather than later, consider substituting a pre-prepared iron powder (ferrous sulfate).
 Otherwise, you can create your own iron modifier by sticking some rusty metal things in a jar and covering those items with about ⅔ water and ⅓ white vinegar.
 You’ll leave this for a couple of weeks until the water looks dark orange or there is a lot of orange sediment at the bottom.

-Step 2: Prep your fiber.
-Knomad pre-scours and washes their yarns before shipping them to us, so there should be no need to heavily clean the fibers–simply remove the tags, leaving all the ties, and open the hank into a big loop.
-Add reinforcement ties if you feel they’re necessary, and soak the fiber in warm water for an hour to get it fully saturated (typically 1 hour).
+Step 2: Prep your fibre.
+Knomad pre-scours and washes their yarns before shipping them to us, so there should be no need to heavily clean the fibres–simply remove the tags, leaving all the ties, and open the hank into a big loop.
+Add reinforcement ties if you feel they’re necessary, and soak the fibre in warm water for an hour to get it fully saturated (typically 1 hour).

 Step 3: Measure the alum.
-Wearing a respirator or face mask, measure out 12% of your weight of fiber (WOF) in alum sulfate.
+Wearing a respirator or face mask, measure out 12% of your weight of fibre (WOF) in alum sulfate.
 Here’s the math for our experiment:

 200 x 0.12 = 24 g of aluminum sulfate

 Hot tip: weigh out how much alum is in a tablespoon (dedicated tablespoon) and then calculate moving forward about how many tablespoons you’ll need to simplify future measuring.